redwangwangwang/Capture-More-Structured-Context-by-Transformer-for-Sketch-Recognition/README.md

-# Capture More Structured Context by Transformer for Sketch Recognition
+# Capture More Structured Context by Vision Transformers for Sketch Recognition

 This code repository is the official source code of the paper "Capture More Structured Context by Transformer for Sketch Recognition".